kevando/chaz.co/questions.md

 ### Does empathy produce any side effects?
 Grattitude.

+### What does empathy look like using only emoji?
+It looks terrible

 ### Can I empathize with everyone?
 Probably not.
 Some people have experiences that you simply won't be able to relate to.
 And that's okay.